lietu/jsis/README.md

 Also there's always some cleaning up needed for the code.

+## What log formats are supported?

+JSIS supports the default log formats (with optional seconds in timestamps) of:

+ - eggdrop
+ - irssi

 ## Requirements

- - Node.js (v0.6.7 has been tested)
+ - Node.js (v0.6.7 and v0.6.10 have been tested)
- - ejs and iconv modules for Node.js
+ - ejs and iconv modules for Node.js (iconv is not strictly necessary)